melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 **Install R packages for this workshop**

-You only need to run these code once.
+You only need to run this code once.

 ```r
 # install Packages